What is HARO?

 The above pitch is then sent to all the people who have signed up to receive the queries.

-Home Renovation Experts/Interior Designers who may find the above query relevant, writes a pitch and submits it to the journalist.
-If the journalist finds the pitch useful, he/she may publish an answer along with the website link.
+Interior Designers Experts who may find the above query relevant, writes a pitch and submits it to the journalist.
+If the journalist finds your pitch useful, he/she may publish the answer along with your website link.

 It is one of the best ways to build links from multiple media outlets without spending thousands of dollars in content creation and promotion.